A MEMORY VERSUS A MOMMENT

 Why photogravure feels more like a memory than a moment.

-If digital photos freeze time, photogravure melts it.
+If digital photos freeze time, photogravure frees it.

 The medium of photogravure distils experience into feeling, becoming more about memory than the moment itself.